Skip to content

 Share Tips

-Read more to recognize signs and encourage those struggling to seek help: resources.lucet.health/toolkit-trauma-awareness/reactions-to-trauma-know-the-signs
+Read more to learn the signs and find ways to support those who may need help: resources.lucet.health/toolkit-trauma-awareness/reactions-to-trauma-know-the-signs

 #MentalHealth #PTSD #PTSDawareness #HealTrauma